 Ignite wellness and age vibrantly with the help of my best science-backed, anti-aging techniques.
-Grab my new book The New Rules of Aging Well: A Simple Program for Immune Resilience, Strength, and Vitality – available October 27!
+Check out my book The New Rules of Aging Well: A Simple Program for Immune Resilience, Strength, and Vitality!

 Aging is inevitable, but doing it badly is most definitely not – and aging well is far more under your control that you may realize.
 Sure, your great-grandma may have made it into her 90s with a highball in one hand and a Marlboro in the other, but chances are you won’t, so now’s the time to work on embracing several of my favorite, super-supportive health behaviors.
 They’ll help you extend both lifespan and “healthspan,” allowing you to sidestep many of the health problems that can make aging so difficult.
 So which ones are the youth-savers you need to get into now?
 Start here: